Healthy Cereals:

 Check Labels Carefully

-Foods labeled with the words "miltigrain", "stone-ground", "100% wheat", "cracked wheat"seven-grain" or "bran" are usually not whole-grain products.
+Foods labeled with the words "miltigrain", "stone-ground", "100% wheat", "cracked wheat", seven-grain" or "bran" are usually not whole-grain products.
 Color is also not an indication of a whole grain.
 Brown does not necessarly mean whole wheat or whole grain.
 Some brown bread has brown coloring added to achieve the brown color.

 Look for the word "whole" in the ingredient list.
 Also look for the Whole Grain stamp.
 A "good source" stsamp contains at least 1/2 serving of whole grains while an "excellent source" contains at least 1 serving of whole grains.